anosillus/notebook.vim/README.md

 ## Known bugs
 ### 1. you cann't edit jupyter mounted file.
-When you open one file in jupyter and vim at same time, the file would be mounted by jupyter.
+When you open one file in jupyter and vim at same time, the file is mounted by jupyter.
-So vim edited history coludn't upadate.
+So vim can't update with your edited history.
 Please close the file in brower.

 ### 2. ~`:wq` bug.~(Solved)